 Death of a member after retirement where the benefits are paid to their dependants or legal personal representative or both

-Death of a member after reaching an age not less than prescribed in regulations where the benefits are paid to their dependants or legal personal representative or both
+Death of a member after reaching an age not less than prescribed in the superannuation regulations where the benefits are paid to their dependants or legal personal representative or both

 Another ancillary purpose approved in writing by the regulator.

 This allows an SMSF to provide benefits in situations of financial hardship and/or on compassionate grounds, subject to the SIS Act, the governing rules of the SMSF and the approval of the appropriate regulator.